 - Our YouTube Channel, with videos that cover safety basics—a must for every sitter and dog walker.
 Go to our YouTube channel

-Thanks so much for being part of our community—you’re going to do great!
+Thanks so much for being part of our community—we’re so excited you’re here!